Bordalos/Power-BI/README.md

-# Power-BI
+# Power-BI-series
-My Power BI project repository
+Repository for Power BI Series files

 Hi folks,
-This is my git repository for Power BI stiff.
+Here you can find the files related to Bordalos.com Power BI Series
 For more details about me and my work visit https://bordalos.com